South Fork Trinity River

 The South Fork Trinity River is the main tributary of the Trinity River, in the northern part of the U.S. state of California.

 It is part of the Klamath River drainage basin.
 It flows generally northwest from its source in the Klamath Mountains, 92 mi through Humboldt and Trinity Counties, to join the Trinity near Salyer.
-The main tributaries are Hayfork Creek and the East Branch South Fork Trinity River.
+The main tributaries are Hayfork Creek and the East Fork South Fork Trinity River.
 The river has no major dams or diversions, and is designated Wild and Scenic for its entire length.

 One of the largest undammed river systems in California, the South Fork drains a rugged, remote watershed of 980 mi2.
 The large areas of intact habitat are important for several endangered species and rare plants.
 Historically, the South Fork watershed was known for its prodigious anadromous fish population and dense old-growth forests.
 During the mid-20th century, the river channel was heavily damaged by major flooding, which was exacerbated by erosion caused by mining, logging and ranching.
 Decades later the South Fork is still considered in the process of recovery.

 Course

-The South Fork Trinity River begins as a small spring on the west slope of the Brooks Ridge near North Yolla Bolly Mountain, 4460 ft above sea level.
+The South Fork Trinity River begins as a small spring on the west slope of Chicago Rock near North Yolla Bolly Mountain, 4460 ft above sea level.
 From there, it flows briefly west and turns to the north, receiving numerous small tributaries which drain a series of steep, forested valleys in the headwaters.
-At about 4 mi from its source, the river is crossed by the Humboldt Trail, then it receives north-flowing Shell Mountain Creek from the west.
-Shortly downstream, the 10 mi long East Branch South Fork Trinity River joins from the east.
+At about 4 mi from its source, the river is crossed by the Humboldt Trail, then it receives north-flowing Shell Mountain Creek,from the west.
+It also receives Pal Creek, Raspberry Gulch, and Mule Creek.
+Shortly downstream, the 10 mi long East Fork South Fork Trinity River joins from the east.
 Shortly afterwards, it receives Happy Camp Creek from the west and Smoky Creek from the east.

 Below here the river passes Forest Glen, receives Rattlesnake Creek from the east, and crosses underneath California State Route 36.
 Here the river runs roughly parallel to the Mad River, separated by a 2000 ft divide to the west.
-Below State Route 36, it receives Butter and Indian Valley Creeks, both from the east.
+Below State Route 36, it receives Butter Creek and Deep Gulch, both from the east.

 The river then enters the wide Hyampom Valley, where it passes the town of Hyampom and receives its biggest tributary, Hayfork Creek, from the east.
-It then passes the Hyampom Airport and receives Pelletreau Creek from the west.
+It then passes the Hyampom Airport and receives Pelletreau Creek, Kerlin Creek, and Mill Creek from the west.
 Within the valley the river briefly exhibits braided characteristics, with a wide floodplain.
 At the north end of the valley the river enters another canyon, receiving Mingo Creek from the west, then veers sharply eastward and then turns sharply north again.
 The river receives Madden Creek from the west and crosses underneath California State Route 299.
 Directly below the bridge, the South Fork flows north into the Trinity River.